muhammad-salem/aurora/packages/aurora/README.md

 [contributors]: https://img.shields.io/github/contributors/ibyar/aurora

 Aurora is a web framework, that can create and define a Web Component standards ('custom elements', 'Shadow DOM' and 'HTML Templates'), that compatible with other frameworks, using Typescript.
- - Template can be a JSX template or  HTML template.

 ## `Install`